-There are currently warm neutral ENSO conditions in place across the tropical Pacific (Figure 6).
-SST anomalies are generally between 0-0.5°C above average for most of the eastern and central tropical Pacific.
+The tropical Pacific is currently characterized by La Niña conditions (Figure 9).
+SST anomalies are generally between 0.5-1°C below average for most of the eastern and central tropical Pacific.
 One of the important questions for every hurricane season is what the ENSO state will look like during the peak of the hurricane season.
-In general, most ENSO forecast models call for a continuation of neutral ENSO conditions until next summer (Figure 7).
-The European Center for Medium-Range Weather Forecasts (ECMWF) model ensemble spread is primarily in ENSO neutral through the boreal winter, with some ensemble members pointing towards El Niño conditions developing in May/June (Figure 8).
-There is considerable uncertainty at this point what ENSO will look like by the peak of next hurricane season from August-October, but at this point, it appears unlikely that either El Niño or La Niña will develop in the next few months.
+In general, most ENSO forecast models call for the current La Niña to weaken and that neutral ENSO conditions will prevail next summer (Figure 10).
+The European Center for Medium-Range Weather Forecasts (ECMWF) model ensemble spread calls for La Niña through the boreal winter, with most ensemble members calling for a trend towards neutral ENSO conditions by next June (Figure 11).